What is methotrexate and how is it used?

 Fertility, pregnancy and breastfeeding

-You should talk to your doctor as soon as possible if you’re planning to start a family.
+Women using this drug should use contraception or encourage their partner to do so, and should carry on using contraception for three months after stopping methotrexate.
+Talk to your doctor as soon as possible if you’re planning to start a family.
 If you become pregnant while taking methotrexate, you should stop taking it and see your doctor as soon as possible.